 If you lose weight quickly, your body will oblige you by kicking in mechanisms to make it more likely this weight will slip back on in no time.
 But if you can be patient and do not expect instant results, your fat cells will adjust to their new size more willingly and not insist on contributing on your waistline.
 The apple cider vinegar diet is perfect for this.

-- Do you want even more reasons to use ACV?
-Here are 23 Research-Backed Benefits of Apple Cider Vinegar.
+- More reasons to use ACV: 23 Research-Backed Benefits of Apple Cider Vinegar.

 - The post popular brand is Bragg Apple Cider Vinegar, which is organic, raw, and naturally fermented, though if you find those qualities in other brands, they’re fine, too.

 Take Apple Cider Vinegar before meals

 When you give it some thought, it makes good sense that drinking apple cider vinegar before meals would help with weight loss.
 Apples are a good source of pectin, and including pectin in your diet can make you feel fuller and more satisfied.
 Since apple cider vinegar contains the same amount of pectin as apples (one apple has about 1.5 grams pectin), it can suppress your appetite in a similar way.

 There is also good science behind why apple cider vinegar would encourage weight loss even more effectively than eating raw apples.
 In general, acids help with the digestion of protein, the building blocks for some of our hormones, especially growth hormone.

 We’ve seen how this hormone is instrumental in breaking down fat cells.
 By increasing the acid present in your stomach before a meal, you’ll ensure the chances for thorough digestion and increase the availability of protein for hormone synthesis.

 Greater protein utilization helps the formation of growth hormone, the substance that keeps the body’s metabolism going while we’re at rest.
 This is why it is important to drink apple cider vinegar before or with your evening meal.